skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > some big way, or to fill in some backstory.

 The campaigns I run are usually a bit more low-key and realistic than your average D&D story.
-So, likely as not you'll see Orcs, Goblins, and Zombies, but I doubt we'll have stuff like gelatinous cubes, mimics, or dimensional grabbers.
+So, likely as not you'll see orcs, goblins, and Zombies, but I doubt we'll have stuff like gelatinous cubes, mimics, or dimensional grabbers.
 Towns are filled with commoners, not extraplaner travelers.
 You won't see any talking swords in my world,